Academic Integrity & Discipline Appeal Process

 Academic Dishonesty Discipline Appeal Process

 A student who is determined by a faculty member to have been academically dishonest (cheating, plagiarizing, falsification of information, helping other students to cheat, etc.) has the right to appeal a faculty member's decision.
-The appeal process follows:
+The appeal process is as follows:

-- Within ten (10) instructional days (excluding weekends and holidays), the student may appeal the faculty member's action by contacting the department chairperson who must respond in writing within ten (10) instructional days of the appeal having been submitted.
+A. Within ten (10) instructional days (excluding weekends and holidays), the student may appeal the faculty member's action by contacting the department chairperson who must respond in writing within ten (10) instructional days of the appeal having been submitted.

-- A successful appeal of a faculty member's determination that a student has been academically dishonest does not automatically change the final grade in the course.
+C. A successful appeal of a faculty member's determination that a student has been academically dishonest does not automatically change the final grade in the course.
 To appeal the final grade in the course, the student must follow the procedures outlined in Administrative Procedure 4231 on grade changes.